Power of one: Manchin is singularly halting Biden's agenda

 Biden said in a statement Thursday night that he still believed “we will bridge our differences and advance the Build Back Better plan, even in the face of fierce Republican opposition.”

-But with his domestic agenda stalled out in Congress, senators are coming to terms with the reality that passage of the president's signature "Build Back Better Act," as well as Democrats' high-priority voting rights package, would most likely have to be delayed to next year.
+But with his domestic agenda stalled out in Congress, senators are coming to terms with the reality that passage of the president's plan, as well as Democrats' high-priority voting rights package, would most likely have to be delayed to next year.

 Failing to deliver on Biden's roughly $2 trillion social and environmental bill would be a stunning end to the president's first year in office.